Cognition and Learning

 Introduction

-Children with cognition and learning needs have difficulties in learning or retaining basic skills or a specific difficulty with reading, writing, mathematics or understanding information.
+Children with cognition and learning needs have difficulties in learning or remembering basic skills or may have a specific learning difficulty (SpLD) with reading, writing, mathematics or understanding information.

-We strive to make a clear distinction between underachievement" – often caused by a poor early experience of learning - and special educational needs.
-Some pupils in our school may be underachieving but will not necessarily have a special educational need.
-It is our responsibility to spot this quickly and ensure that appropriate interventions are put in place to help these pupils catch up.
+Some pupils in our school may be underachieving due to extended absences, language difficulties, illnesses, mobility but will not necessarily have a special educational need.
+It is our responsibility to identify gaps and deliver interventions to help these pupils catch up.

 The school uses a range of tests to identify specific learning needs and these are described in the Whole School Provision document attached below.